godspeedsystems/gs-documentation/docs/framework_intro.md

 - When using axios plugin for APIs we can specify either OpenAPI schema or provide the corresponding URL.

+### design principles

+- **Standardization:** "Godspeed offers standardization features that allow you to seamlessly integrate a wide range of event sources without the need to modify the entire event structure.
+The only change required is the initial line of the event, and the framework will handle the rest, ensuring a unified event structure across all sources."

 ### Salient Features

 :::tip Note